17th June 2018 – Third Sunday after Trinity

 Our Meditation and Bible study sessions continue on alternate Thursdays until the last Thursday in July.

-The next session will be on Thursday 31st May.
-All are welcome, as each service is stand alone.
+The next session will be at 1.30pm on Thursday 28th June.
+All are welcome, as each session is stand alone.

-June Sunday readings are now out in the Parish Centre for readers to collect – please remember to go by the new readers’ rota which Phil has issued to all readers and which covers both first and second readings at each service.
+July Sunday readings are now out in the Parish Centre for readers to collect – please remember we’re now going by Phil’s new rota for first as well as second readings.